jacksongithub0425/tiny-sm-matrix-accelerator/README.md

+#note **Come to this after the FPGA Accelerator

 # tiny-sm-matrix-accelerator

-A study-scale, SM-inspired compute core on a Zynq-7020, built around a single Tensor-Core-like INT8 MMA unit (`mma.m8n8k16.s8.s8.s32`).
+SM-inspired compute core on a Zynq-7020, built around a single Tensor-Core-like INT8 MMA unit (`mma.m8n8k16.s8.s8.s32`).
 The goal is not to reproduce a commercial GPU or win a TOPS benchmark.
 The goal is to implement and measure the micro-architectural mechanisms that make GPU-style matrix